agda/agda-stdlib/paper/paper.md

 Nils Anders Danielsson provided substantial feedback.

-The authors of this paper are listed approximately in order of contribution to the library.
-Manuscript preparation: Daggitt, Allais, McKinna, Carette and van Doorn.
-A full list of contributors to `agda-stdlib` may be found on GitHub.
+Authors are listed approximately in order of contribution to the library.
+Manuscript by Daggitt, Allais, McKinna, Carette and van Doorn.
+All contributors to `agda-stdlib` is available on GitHub.

 # Funding and conflicts of interest

 The authors have no conflicts of interest to declare.
-The authors made contributions to `agda-stdlib` over a significant period of time, sometimes at other institutions than their current affiliation.
 Some contributations were possible thanks to funding for related projects, in particular:

-- Jason Z. S. Hu during his funded Master's/PhD.
+- Jason Z. S. Hu: funded Master's/PhD.

-- Shu-Hung You was supported by the U.S. National Science Foundation (Awards 2237984 and 2421308).
+- Shu-Hung You: U.S. National Science Foundation Awards 2237984 and 2421308.

 # References